Call Today! 888-234-8376

 Can I know for sure what my health rating will be before I apply?

 The short answer: no. While you can do your best to take an educated guess, there are too many variables between one life insurance company and another.
-Ultimately, the decision is up to the life insurance underwriter and you’ll only know once you apply.
+Ultimately, the decision is up to the life insurance company and you’ll only know once you apply.
 Once again, the company you apply with is an essential ingredient to qualifying for the best life insurance health categories.

 The best thing you can do when pursuing a policy is to be informed.
 You can check out our article on what life insurance companies test for.
-This article will give you a good idea of what insurance underwriters are looking for to determine what life insurance health rating to place you in.
+This article will give you a good idea of what insurance companies are looking for to determine what life insurance health rating to place you in.